mikecybersec/ESXtract/README.md

 5. Scan a previously collected (unzipped) folder for quick indicators of attack: `./esxtract.sh -s /path/to/esxi_triage_<hostname>_<date>`
 6. For help or usage details at any time: `./esxtract.sh --help`

+### Scan Mode - To be ran against your collection via your forensics machine
 The scan mode reviews key text outputs (such as `network_connections.txt`, `process_list.txt`, `root_crontab.txt`, and `user_accounts.txt`) to highlight:

 - Potential external IPv4 connections